feelpp/feelpp/ops/README.md

 to inspect the desired package versions and then align Debian changelog heads with that central version state.
-Upstream GitHub releases stay tied to the upstream semantic version, while `--dist` lets release validation and notes cover only the distros shipped in that release.
+Upstream GitHub releases stay tied to the upstream semantic version, while `--dist` lets release validation and notes cover only the distros shipped in that release. `release --dry-run --pretty` shows the explicit Feel++ packaging availability notes plus GitHub-generated release notes preview, without the lower-level validation detail blocks.

 The `feelpp.ops.common` namespace is the shared home for cross-tool support code such as naming, future logging helpers, and execution/runtime helpers.